daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 If some people are so hungry for a feeling of importance that they actually go insane to get it, imagine what miracle you and I can achieve by giving people honest appreciation this side of insanity.

 Schwab says that he was paid this salary largely because of his ability to deal with people.
 I asked him how he did it.
-Here is his secret set down in his own words - words that ought to be cast in eternal bronze and hung in every home and school, every shop and office in the land - words that children ought to memorize instead of wasting their time memorizing the conjugation of Latin verbs or the amount of the annual rainfall in Brazil - words that will all but transform your life and mine if we will only live them:
+Here is his secret set down in his own words - words that ought to be cast in eternal bronze and hung in every home and school, every shop and office in the land, words that will all but transform your life and mine if we will only live them:

 > "I consider my ability to arouse enthusiasm among my people," said Schwab, "the greatest asset I possess, and the way to develop the best that is in a person is by appreciation and encouragement.

 > "There is nothing else that so kills the ambitions of a person as criticisms from superiors.
 I never criticize any-one.
 I believe in giving a person incentive to work.
 So I am anxious to praise but loath to find fault.
-If I like anything, I am hearty in my approbation and lavish in my praise. "
+If I like anything, I am hearty in my approbation and lavish in my praise."

-That is what Schwab did.
-But what do average people do?
+What do average people do?
 The exact opposite.
 If they don't like a thing, they bawl out their subordinates; if they do like it, they say nothing.
 As the old couplet says: "Once I did bad and that I heard ever/Twice I did good, but that I heard never ."

 > "In my wide association in life, meeting with many and great people in various parts of the world," Schwab declared, "I have yet to find the person, however great or exalted his station, who did not do better work and put forth greater effort under a spirit of approval than he would ever do under a spirit of criticism."